 Verifying your Multi-factor Authentication at Login

-After enabling Multi-Factor Authentication and setting up your devices you will use to approve sign ins, you will be required to utilize multi-factor authentication when logging in to Office365.IllinoisState.edu or using an Office 365 application from an off-campus location.
+After enabling Multi-Factor Authentication and setting up your devices you will use to approve sign ins, you will be required to utilize multi-factor authentication when logging in to Office365.IllinoisState.edu, using an Office 365 application, or connecting to ISU resources with VPN from an off-campus locations.
 Verification methods may be remembered up for up to 60 days, so you do not need to approve your sign in every time you access an Office 365 service.
 For instructions on how to remember your verification method see How to Remember your Multi-Factor Authentication Verification Method.

 - Overview of Multi-Factor Authentication